 In October 2018, the Company entered into a manufacturing collaboration agreement (the "Collaboration Agreement") with Paragon Bioservices, Inc. ("Paragon").
-Pursuant to the terms of the Collaboration Agreement, Paragon agreed to provide the Company with two dedicated clean room suites and an option to reserve two additional clean room suites for its gene therapy programs.
+Pursuant to the terms of the Collaboration Agreement, Paragon agreed to provide the Company with two dedicated clean room suites and an option to gain access to two additional clean room suites for its gene therapy programs.
 On February 22, 2019, the Company entered into a manufacturing and supply agreement (the "Paragon Supply Agreement") with Paragon.
-The Paragon Supply Agreement consists of two periods: the pre-launch period and the post-launch period, During the pre-launch period, the Company is obligated to purchase a minimum amount of \$4.0 million of batches per quarter per clean room.
+The Paragon Supply Agreement consists of two periods: the pre-launch period and the post-launch period.
+During the pre-launch period, the Company is obligated to purchase a minimum amount of \$4.0 million of batches per quarter per clean room.
 During the post-launch period, on an annual basis, the Company is obligated to purchase a minimum number of batches per clean room.
 Both the Collaboration Agreement and the Supply Agreements will expire on December 31, 2024.
+On September 11, 2019, the Company exercised the option to gain access to additional clean room suites and is required to pay a reservation fee of \$12.0 million during fiscal year 2020 in connection with the exercise of the option.